akanazawa/hmr/doc/train.md

 ~For Human3.6M, download the pre-computed tfrecords [here]().
 Note that this is 11GB!
-I advice you do this in a directly outside of the HMR code base.~ _As of April 4th 2019, we do not make pre-computed tfrecords available for Human3.6M due to the request from the authors of Human3.6M.
-Please download the dataset directly from their website._
+I advice you do this in a directly outside of the HMR code base.~ _As of April 4th 2019, we do not make pre-computed tfrecords available for Human3.6M following their license agreement.
+Please download the dataset directly from [their website](http://vision.imar.ro/human3.6m/description.php) and follow their [license agreement](http://vision.imar.ro/human3.6m/eula.php)._

-If you use the datasets above, please cite the original papers and follow their license.
+If you use the datasets above, please cite the original papers and follow the individual license agreement.

 ## Mosh Data.
 We provide the MoShed data using the neutral SMPL model.